Scott Bloomquist: Team Zero Race Cars

-He is known for working on his racecars as the chief chassis builder.
+Bloomquist was known for working on his race cars as the chief chassis builder.
 He used to race in chassis built by major chassis manufacturers.
 He would then modify the chassis with tricks that he learned during his decades of racing.
 He decided it would be easier to build his chassis than to modify someone else's design.
-He sold "Bloomquist Chassis" (aka TEAM ZERO) to select racers.
+He sold "Bloomquist Chassis" (aka Team Zero) to select racers.
 Bloomquist Chassis helped in their entire program.
 In 2014, Bloomquist went into business with Michigan racer and businessman Randy Sweet and elected to halt mass chassis production for outside buyers and focus on select chassis building and design for Sweet/Bloomquist race cars.
-In 2019, Bloomquist ceased the Sweet/ Bloomquist chassis name and continued with his brand name while continuing to build chassis for select buyers.
+In 2019, Bloomquist ceased the Sweet/Bloomquist chassis name and continued with his brand name while continuing to build chassis for select buyers.

 Personal life

-He has a daughter, Ariel Rouse Bloomquist.
-His hometown is Mooresburg in Hawkins County, Tennessee.
+Bloomquist had a daughter, Ariel Rouse Bloomquist.

 Injuries

-In March 2019, Scott was severely injured in a motorcycle accident in Daytona Beach, Florida, and was hospitalized with extensive leg and hip injuries.
+In March 2019, Bloomquist was severely injured in a motorcycle accident in Daytona Beach, Florida, and was hospitalized with extensive leg and hip injuries.

-Troubles with the law

-1993 Arrest
+In 2023, Bloomquist was diagnosed with prostate cancer, and previously needed back surgery procedures were put on hold for cancer treatments beginning in July.

+Legal issues

 On October 5, 1993, Bloomquist was arrested and charged for possessing 2.7 grams of cocaine.
-"A girl I dated talked me into having someone get some cocaine for her," Bloomquist said.
-"She had gotten into trouble and the only way she could get out was by setting me up.
-And she talked me into doing something that no one else has ever been able to do."
-Bloomquist was found not guilty of felony sale and distribution and guilty of misdemeanor drug possession and possessing drug paraphernalia.
-"When they searched the house they found a short straw that had some residue of cocaine in it.
-The girl had left it there," Bloomquist said.
-He was sentenced in November 1994 to the maximum penalty, a $5,000 fine, and one year in prison.
+He was found not guilty of felony sale and distribution and guilty of misdemeanor drug possession and possessing drug paraphernalia.
+He was sentenced in November 1994 to the maximum penalty of a $5,000 fine and a year in prison.
 It was his first misdemeanor conviction, and he filed an appeal.
-His sentence was cut in half to 6 months in jail.
+His sentence was cut in half to 6 months.
 He served his time as a work release beginning in 1997.

-2003 Arrest

-On June 20, 2003 Bloomquist was stopped by police and after finding a white powdery substance as well as failing a field sobriety test he would be charged with driving under the influence and possession of cocaine.

-2013 Investigation

-In 2013 Bloomquist was investigated by police after an employee claimed he threatened “I’m either going to drown you or shoot you.” to the employee.
+Death

+Bloomquist died on August 16, 2024, after his personal vintage airplane crashed near his home in Mooresburg, Tennessee.
+He was 60.
+NASCAR Cup Series driver Tyler Reddick, whom Bloomquist mentored early in his career, dedicated his win at Michigan International Speedway the following weekend to Bloomquist.

+In June 2025, the NTSB released a report citing that the probable cause of the plane crash was "the intentional flight into a building as an act of suicide."